-Projects under this option for tobacco prevention and cessation services without LDCT screening must provide:
+Projects under this option for tobacco prevention and cessation services without LDCT screening must provide the following:

-Evidence-based tobacco prevention and tobacco cessation education and services for adults and/or youth that include behavioral as well as pharmacotherapy interventions.
+Evidence-based tobacco prevention and tobacco cessation education and services for adults and/or youth that include behavioral as well as pharmacotherapy interventions (if such interventions are indicated for youth).
 Effective cessation interventions include individual, group, and telephone counseling as well as FDA-approved cessation medications.
 Programs may include prevention and cessation of any product that delivers nicotine, including combustible cigarettes, oral tobacco products, and/or electronic devices.